khameelbm/khameel-hugo-academic/content/authors/admin/_index.md

 <!-- I am an Associate Professor of mechanical engineering at the University of Nottingham Malaysia.
 My primary research interest gears towards mechanics and modelling of microscale structures, but I have wider interest that encompasses computational mechanics, engineering teaching philosophy and mechanics of advanced systems (functionally graded materials, sandwich composites, biological structures, energy materials, additively manufactured components). -->
 <div style='text-align: justify;'>
-  My research is dedicated to issues at the interface of computational structural mechanics, advanced materials, and additive manufacturing.

-It broadly covers the areas of computational structural analysis, mechanics of sustainable/functional materials, and polymer-based 3D Printing.
+  Dr Khameel B. Mustapha is currently an Associate Professor with the Department of Mechanical, Materials and Manufacturing Engineering, University of Nottingham (Malaysia).
+Before joining the University of Nottingham, he held a faculty position with the Swinburne University of Technology (Sarawak).
+He is a Fellow of the Higher Education Academy (UK) and a member of the American Society of Mechanical Engineers.
+He has accumulated more than 10 years of experience in professional/academic R&D and teaching activities.

+He has authored extensive scholarly publications in areas of mechanics of micro/nano structures, mechanics of smart/functional materials, sustainable composite materials, and additive manufacturing.
+He also is the author of three books published in 2018, 2019, 2022, respectively: Finite Element Computations in Mechanics with R (Taylor and Francis), R for Finite Element Analyses of Size-dependent Microscale Structures (Springer) and Practical Finite Element Simulations with SOLIDWORKS 2022 (Packt Publishing Company UK).

-Concretely, the overarching objective of my research centres around developing robust computational models, efficient computational solutions and experimental structural assessment towards uncovering load-bearing capacity, strength limit, dynamic failure modes, and stimuli-responsiveness of mechanical, bio-based/energy systems.
-Specific applications of my research connect to the development of lightweight composite aerospace/automotive parts, flexible sensors based on piezoelectric polymers/ thermoelectric materials, and biomedical devices.
+Concretely, the overarching objective of his research centres around developing robust computational models, efficient computational solutions and experimental structural assessment towards uncovering load-bearing capacity, strength limit, dynamic failure modes, and stimuli-responsiveness of mechanical, bio-based/energy systems.
+Specific applications of his research connect to the development of lightweight composite aerospace/automotive parts, flexible sensors based on piezoelectric polymers and thermoelectric materials, and biomedical devices such as stents and hip implants.

 Expertise includes the following: